pika/pika/README.md

-# Pika, an AMQP 0-8/0-9-1 client library for Python
+# Pika, an AMQP 0-9-1 client library for Python

 ## This is a broken, work in progress branch.
 Do not use.

-Pika is a pure-Python implementation of the AMQP 0-8 protocol (with an 0-9-1 implementation on a separate git branch, for now) that tries to stay fairly independent of the underlying network support library.
-It also tries to stay neutral as to programming style, supporting (where possible) both synchronous and asynchronous approaches.
+Pika is a pure-Python implementation of the AMQP 0-9-1 protocol that tries to stay fairly independent of the underlying network support library.

  * Since threads aren't appropriate to every situation, it doesn't require threads.
 It takes care not to forbid them, either.
 The same